SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-17-covid-vaccine-full-approval.md

 First, the "E" in "EUA" stands for "EMERGENCY Use Authorization", not experimental.
-The experimental part has been done: that was the research work in early 2020, followed by the clinical trials in late 2020, and then the FDA Emergency Use Authorization in early 2021.
+The experimental part has been done: that was the research work in early 2020, followed by the clinical trials in late 2020, and then the FDA Emergency Use Authorization in December 2021.
 That part's done, with full and eager consent of the participants.
 COVID-19 is an _emergency_, and the fast approval of vaccines is a response to that.